plausible/docs/docs/add-website.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

+## Enter the domain name of the website you want to track

 Once you have an account, you can enter the domain name of the website you want to track.
 Please, remove `https` and `www` from the URL, just keep the `hostname` (yourdomain.com).

 For example, if your site is `https://www.yourdomain.com` then the part to enter in the “Domain” field is `yourdomain.com`.

+### Do you want to track a subdomain?

 If you would like to track a subdomain such as `blog.yourdomain.com` then please include the subdomain.
 Plausible Analytics essentially sees different subdomains as different sites.

 For example, if your subdomain is `https://blog.yourdomain.com` then the part to enter in the “Domain” field is `blog.yourdomain.com`.

+## Select your reporting timezone

 You need to select your reporting timezone too.
 This sets the day boundary of your reports regardless of where your traffic is coming from.